-The exhibition will feature 11 recent MFA graduates and will be on view from July 26 to August 9 at Studio 10 Gallery in Bushwick.
+The exhibition will feature 11 MFA graduates from the class of 2020 and will be on view from May 15 to May 30 at the EFA Project Space in Manhattan.

 The Sam Fox School’s inaugural MFA-IVC graduating class will present their work at the High Low Gallery in St. Louis’s midtown arts district.